Estecka/42-cube3d/.drafts/ClipRaycast.md

 `Txmax = max(Ax, Bx, Cx, Dx)`
 `Tymax = max(Ay, By, Cy, Dy)`

-**If both Ty's or both Tx's have the same sign, and are either are below -1 or above 1, the figure should be skipped.**
+**If both Ty's or both Tx's have the same sign, and are either below -1 or above 1, the figure should be skipped.**
-**If P does not have both coordinate strictly included in these bounds, the pixel should be skipped.**
+**If P does not have both coordinate included in these bounds, the pixel should be skipped.**

 --------